tedwa1998/Calculator-Project/README.md

 # Calculator-Project

 This project was created to "mirror" an image of a caluclator by creating a working HTML version.

-Click on the HTML folder and then open Calculator.html to view the project.
+After downloading code, click on the HTML folder and then open Calculator.html to view the project.